rebelsky/csc207c/_labs/git.md

 ---
-title: Getting started with Git on the command line
+title: Getting started with Git and GitHub on the command line
 summary: |
   In this laboratory, you will practice using Git.
 You will use the command line to manage your git repositories.
 (VSCode has some built-in features that make it easier to interact directly with GitHub.
 However, many programmers find it much easier to use Git from the command line, and so we will do so.)
 In case you've forgotten what you learned in the reading, there is a list of useful commands at the end of this lab.
 ---